PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image29.png"   style="width:45%"   />

-> At this point you have created four silver zone table.
+> At this point you have created the four table required in the silver zone.

 Once the code which creates the lakehouse tables completes, click the **Refresh** context menu of the **Tables** folder.